 - Actively working in the field of academic neurology or neuroscience

 - Candidates who have submitted unsuccessfully in the past may reapply.
 Self-nominations are encouraged.

 - Gratis Annual Meeting Registration

 - Nomination letter from Senior Neuroscience colleague detailing the nominee’s early achievements and career trajectory in neuroscience research.

 - Seconding Letter, preferably from an individual outside of the nominee's institution

 - Nominee’s CV

-- Research Description: a summation of the nominee’s research (max 1 page) that identifies tops areas of research and includes no more than links to 3 papers.
+- Research Description: a summary of the nominee’s research (max.
+1 page) that identifies top areas of research and includes no more than hyperlinks to three (3) papers.
 Abstracts are acceptable.

 - 2021: Alberto Serrano-Pozo

 - 2018: Michael Wilson